HomeMy WebLinkAboutcoa.lu.ca.123 W Francis St.A86-95�lstOria(A� SP�1� 4 TEXT AMEND

 amendment to Council as the applicant had drafted.

-RECOMMENDATION: The Planning and Zoning commission and staff
+RECOMMENDATION: The Planning and Zoning Commission and staff

 recommend approval of the applicant's request as drafted in the